-- IGMP Snooping Configures snooping and query parameters. - ◆ Filtering and Throttling Filters specified multicast service, or throttles the maximum of multicast groups allowed on an interface. - MLD Snooping Configures snooping and query parameters for IPv6. - Multicast VLAN Registration for IPv4 Configures a single network-wide multicast VLAN shared by hosts residing in other standard or private VLAN groups, preserving security and data isolation. - Multicast VLAN Registration for IPv6 Configures a single network-wide multicast VLAN shared by hosts residing in other standard or private VLAN groups, preserving security and data isolation.
+- ◆ IGMP Snooping Configures snooping and guery parameters. - ◆ IGMP Filtering and Throttling Filters specified multicast service, or throttles the maximum of multicast groups allowed on an interface. - MLD Snooping Configures snooping and query parameters for IPv6. - MLD Filtering and Throttling Filters specified multicast service, or throttles the maximum of multicast groups allowed on an interface. - Filtering MLD Query Packets on an Interface Configures the interface to drop MLD query packets. - Multicast VLAN Registration for IPv4 Configures a single network-wide multicast VLAN shared by hosts residing in other standard or private VLAN groups, preserving security and data isolation. - Multicast VLAN Registration for IPv6 Configures a single network-wide multicast VLAN shared by hosts residing in other standard or private VLAN groups, preserving security and data isolation.